March Madness 2019 Bracket: Early Projections for Top Four Seeds

 Gonzaga

-We should know better than this by now, but we're not giving Gonzaga enough credit for the season its had.
+We should know better than this by now, but we're not giving Gonzaga enough credit for the season it has had.

-Part of the lack of attention given to Mark Few's Bulldogs is due to the hype surrounding Duke all season and the attention paid to major leagues like the ACC, SEC and Big Ten.
+Part of the lack of attention given to Mark Few's Bulldogs is because of the hype surrounding Duke all season and the attention paid to major leagues like the ACC, SEC and Big Ten.

 While we weren't watching, Gonzaga went 16-0 in the West Coast Conference and put together a 29-2 overall record.